kinten108101/Setzer/README.md

 ## Getting in touch

-Setzer Adwaita development / discussion takes place on GitHub at [https://github.com/kinten108101/setzer](https://github.com/kinten108101/setzer "project url").
+Chisel development / discussion takes place on GitHub at [https://github.com/kinten108101/Chisel](https://github.com/kinten108101/setzer "project url").

 Setzer development / discussion takes place on GitHub at [https://github.com/cvfosammmm/setzer](https://github.com/cvfosammmm/setzer "project url").

 ## Acknowledgements

-Setzer draws some inspiration from other LaTeX editors.
-For example the symbols in the sidebar are mostly the same as in Latexila, though I continue to change / reorganize them.
-The autocomplete suggestions are mostly the same as in Texmaker.
-I took some icons from Gnome Builder.
-Syntax highlighting schemes are based on the Tango scheme in GtkSourceView and the Gnome Builder Scheme.
+Chisel is a fork of Setzer.
+Most functionalities are borrowed from the master branch of Setzer, while all UI elements are changed to make the app fit in the modern GNOME desktop ecosystem.

 ## License

-Setzer Adwaita is licensed under GPL version 3 or later.
+Chisel is licensed under GPL version 3 or later.
 See the COPYING file for details.